 Parquetry Floors

-Parquetry floors are patterned timber floors where floorboards are arranged in geometric patterns( like herringbone and chevron).
-The maintenance treatments for this floor are different from other timber floors.
-Sanding and polishing parquetry floors require expert intervention to preserve their design.
+These are patterned timber floors where boards are arranged in geometric patterns( like herringbone and chevron).
+The maintenance treatments for this type are different from others.
+Sanding and polishing parquetry require expert intervention to preserve their design.

 Considerations in Parquetry Flooring

 Sanding parquetry timber requires carefully following the grain pattern that runs in multiple directions.
-Our team at BFS carefully sands the floor by following the direction of the planks to avoid scratches and uneven sanding.
-Sanding without considering the grain pattern can damage the design and result in uneven floors.
+Our team at BFS carefully sands the floor by following the direction of the planks to avoid scratches and uneven surface.
+Without considering the grain pattern can damage the design and result in uneven planks.
 We apply a polish that complements the color contrast in the parquetry design.

 Benefits of Parquetry Polishing

-- Sanding and polishing parquetry floors restore the floor’s sophisticated look and revive the delicate pattern.
+- Polishing parquetry floors restore the sophisticated look and revive the delicate pattern.

 - Protects the delicate pattern from environmental damage and avoids dust accumulation between the planks.